 On top of pinpointing what distinguishes you from other creatives and how you can express this in your design, a great place to start is to search for inspiration by looking at the works of others.
-Before creating your own portfolio website, check out this selection of 20 of the best portfolio websites, all created with Wix:
+Before creating your own portfolio website (see best portfolio website builders), check out this selection of 20 of the best portfolio websites - all made with the website builder Wix:

 Graphic designer and visual communicator Christina Vanessa clearly has an eye for aesthetics.
 The first page we reach on this graphic design portfolio example is a simple expression of her creative work and personality.
 There’s a fullscreen looped video showcasing her best pieces, with her name and disciplines written above.